cosmos/gaia/docs/migration/cosmoshub-4-v9-Lambda-upgrade.md

 Stop the node, and switch the binary to Gaia v9.0.0 and re-start by `gaiad start`.

-It may take several minutes to a few hours until validators with a total sum voting power > 2/3 to complete their nodes upgrades.
+It may take several minutes to a few hours until validators with a total sum voting power > 2/3 to complete their node upgrades.
 After that, the chain can continue to produce blocks.

 ### Method II: Upgrade using Cosmovisor